Toric vector bundles and parliaments of polytopes: Globally Generated Toric Vector Bundles

-\begin{proof}[Proof of Theorem~\ref{thm:main1}] As Proposition~\ref{pro:sections} shows, $\sE$ has a torus-equivariant basis of global sections.
-Hence, the locus in the underlying toric variety $X$ on which all global sections vanish is closed and torus-invariant.
-Since $X$ is complete, it follows that $\sE$ is globally generated if and only if it is globally generated at every torus-fixed point.
+\begin{proof}[Proof of Theorem~\ref{thm:main1}] As Proposition~\ref{pro:sections} shows, the toric vector bundle $\cE$ has a $T$-equivariant basis of global sections.
+Hence, the locus in the toric variety $X$ on which all global sections vanish is closed and $T$-invariant.
+Since $X$ is complete, it follows that the toric vector bundle $\cE$ is globally generated if and only if it is globally generated at every $T$-fixed point.